KumarHX/Agent007/docs/final.md

 <br>
 The Greedy Best First Search algorithm runs much faster than the Breadth First Search algorithm.
 It finds the closest item given most recent item pickup or spawn point (constantly recalculating at runtime) until a path sequence is found.
 The Greedy Best First Search is NOT guaranteed to find the optimal solution.

-Random Cavet:
-Since the greedy algorithm will always choose the same path, we implemented an element of choosing a random item at times to see if including an element of variation in the pathfinder would lead to finding the optimal path.
-However, greedy would never know this was the optimal path, we backreference the path given by BFS for each map and see how long it takes or if ever some different path will eventually lead to the optimal outcome to test the strength of this approach.

-Greedy Q-Learning Implementation
-The agent evaluates the reward for each item given the distance to the item from its current position while factoring the randomness element and continues to find the lowest distance sequence building from knowledge gained from previous runs.

 Example:
 First train X runs with greedy and random pickup with distance score calculated and save in dictionary.